 Her decision to bypass her first mating season and wait for him was, in its silly way, rather moving.
 While she checked off all the necessary otaku boxes – busty, cheerful, horny (when in season) she was also thoughtful (the visit of the first assistroid being a good example) and considerate.

-I also enjoyed the pleasingly obscure cultural references this series threw at the audience, showing both a literacy of American and Japanese pop culture and a respect for the audience.
+I also enjoyed the pleasingly obscure cultural references this series threw at the audience, showing both a literacy of American and Japanese pop culture and respect for the audience.

 It wasn’t all success, by any means.
 The overall plot of Cat Planet Cuties was incredibly complicated and after a time, just not interesting enough to try and decipher.
 I never thought the romance element heated up much, though I didn’t dislike the main characters.